 Note: As survey logic can sometimes be complicated, we recommend drawing a brief outline on a piece of paper of how the survey will look and which pages and questions will lead to where before you actually create the survey.
 Make sure that the target QuestionPath page you choose comes after the current page to avoid problems.
 Otherwise, your users could get caught in an endless loop!
-Finally, QuestionPath only works on multiple choice type questions.
+Finally, be aware that QuestionPath only works on multiple choice type questions.

 A similar example, which we'll now describe, asks the survey respondent to agree that their responses can be used in a scientific research study.
 The first page contains only the multiple choice question with a Yes/No answer.
 If they agree, they continue on to the second page with the questions.
 If they don't agree, we send them to the last page and thank them for participating.

 - From the "Edit Survey" page, add a multiple choice question.
 The choices should "Yes" and "No".
-Make sure the question is marked as "Mandatory".
+Make sure the question is marked as mandatory.
 It should look something like the image below.

 - Add a new page by clicking on "Page" and then "Add Page After".

-Add a final page to your survey and then include some text thanking the participant.
+- Add a final page to your survey and then include some text thanking the participant.

-Now return to the first survey page.
+- Now return to the first survey page.
 Put the mouse over your question and click on the QuestionPath button at the bottom.
 This will open up the QuestionPath window.

-We can see immediately whenever a question has an active QuestionPath because of the curved arrow that is visible on the right.
+- We can see immediately whenever a question has an active QuestionPath because of the curved arrow that is visible on the right.
 Just click on that to edit or delete the QuestionPath.

-PagePath works very similar and often in combination with QuestionPath.
+PagePath works very similar and is often used in combination with QuestionPath.
 If you wanted the user to go directly from page 1 to page 3, then click on "Page" and "Add PagePath".
 This opens the "Add PagePath" window.
 Choose the page the user should go to and then click on "Add PagePath".